 Steven Swanbeck

-I am pursuing my MS in Mechanical Engineering and Robotics at The University of Texas at Austin advised by Dr. Mitch Pryor in the Nuclear and Applied Robotics Group (NRG).
+I am pursuing my PhD in Robotics at The University of Texas at Austin advised by Dr. Mitch Pryor in the Nuclear and Applied Robotics Group (NRG).
 I am passionate about developing robotic systems that assist humans to solve our greatest challenges.
-I am broadly interested in perception, manipulation, and human-robot interaction.
+I am fascinated by many facets of robotics and have broad experience in perception, manipulation, and human-robot interaction.
+As of now, I am most interested in developing generalized robotics skillsets and creating behavior tree synthesis and validation mechanisms and software deployment infrastructure to allow these skillsets to be used to complete any task on any system.

 Previously, I completed my BS in Mechanical Engineering from the University of Nevada, Reno, advised by Dr. Jun Zhang in the Smart Robotics Lab.